pameljoel/lane-gg/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

+You can preview a live version of the app [here](https://lane-gg.herokuapp.com/) (be patient, it make some time to start since heroku automatically puts applications to sleep)

 ## concept

 Lolgame.gg is a web application which aims to provide useful information about a summoner's teammates and adversaries.